1969 PGA Tour

-The 1969 PGA Tour season was played from January 9 to December 7.
-The season consisted of 49 official money events.
-Billy Casper, Raymond Floyd, Dave Hill, and Jack Nicklaus won the most tournaments, three each, and there were 14 first-time winners.
-Frank Beard was the leading money winner with earnings of $164,707.
-Orville Moody was voted the PGA Player of the Year and Dave Hill won the Vardon Trophy for the lowest scoring average.
+The 1969 PGA Tour was the 54th season of the PGA Tour, the main professional golf tour in the United States.
+It was also the first season since separating from the PGA of America.

+PGA of America separation

-This is generally regarded as the first season of an independent PGA Tour.
+The 1969 season is generally regarded as the first season of an independent PGA Tour.
 The tour began to break off from the PGA of America in August 1968.
 The players formed a Tournament Players Division within the PGA of America, "a freestanding corporation run by a 10-member tournament policy board of four players, three PGA executives and three consulting businessmen."

 Schedule

 The following table lists official events during the 1969 season.

 Unofficial events

 The following events were sanctioned by the PGA Tour, but did not carry official money, nor were wins official.

-Money leaders
+Money list

 The money list was based on prize money won during the season, calculated in U.S. dollars.